Can You Prune Evergreen Trees?

 You can prune arborvitae in early spring or mid-summer, but heavy pruning is best done in early spring so that new growth can fill in.

 Pruning Junipers (Juniperus)

-Junipers can have either scale-like needles or scratchy needles.
-They are not the most pleasant plant to prune.
+Junipers can have either scale-like needles or scratchy needles, which makes them an extremely unpleasant plant to prune.
 Like arborvitae, they get a dead zone in their centers, from lack of sunlight.
 Don’t prune past green growth, or you will not get new growth filling in.

 Prune junipers in early spring, before the new growth even starts.
 Shearing leaves junipers looking unnatural.
 It’s better to use hand pruners and slowly make cuts in the branches, stepping back to see how the plant looks.
 Many junipers have lateral branches, so you can cut back to one of those and maintain a somewhat natural look.

 Pruning Yews (Taxus)